 Why You Need Magnesium

-Magnesium plays a crucial role in hundreds of body functions, including:
+What is magnesium for?
+Well, it plays a crucial role in hundreds of bodily functions, including:

-If you struggle to fall asleep at night, magnesium may help.
+Will magnesium help you sleep?
+It certainly can!
 This humble mineral can help both your mind and body relax, allowing you to fall asleep more quickly and sleep more deeply.

 Animal studies have shown that magnesium helps regulate melatonin production.
 Melatonin is the hormone that regulates your sleep/wake cycle.
 Magnesium also binds to gamma-aminobutyric (GABA) receptors, helping the body and mind relax into a deep sleep.